bahari/USDX-EX-RADIO/README.md

 03 - SWR measurements, with a simplified LED indicator - 1->1.5 (BEST), 1.5->1.9 (BETTER), 1.9->3 (GOOD), >3 (POOR).

 Feature no. 01 and 02 already tested.
 For no. 03 need to purchase Stockton/SWR bridge module.

+With the implementation of the external MCU, I can expand the radio functionalities according to my needs since the current uSDX code already consumes a lot of program memory.

 # Brief Information - Relay